astiusa/node-voisus/docs/users.md

 ### postUsers(user, callback)

-This function creates the users in the voisus server.
+This function creates a user.

 __Arguments__